Skidmore College: The Skidmore News

 The Skidmore News is the college's official student-run newspaper.
 Its staff is composed entirely of students, and it is published on a weekly basis during the academic year.
 In 2002, the Associated Collegiate Press awarded the newspaper first place for a four-year college weekly for special coverage of the community reaction to the September 11 attacks.
 In 2010, The Skidmore News stopped printing physical copies and moved entirely online.

 The Skidmo' Daily

 The Skidmo' Daily is the college's satirical publication.
 It was founded in 2013 by Jack Rosen '16, and its editorial board and staff are made up of students.
 Since July 2016 the paper has been posting content to its website, which includes web-exclusive content not found in the print editions, as well as an archive of print editions.

 National College Comedy Festival

 The National College Comedy Festival is an annual not-for-profit festival of student sketch and improvisational comedy that takes place each winter on campus.
 The festival, which first was held in February 1990, includes professional workshops.
+It was co-founded by David Miner '91.